 The orientorder cstyle calculates the number of “connected” neighbor atoms J around each central atom I. For this cstyle, connected is defined by the orientational order parameter calculated by the compute orientorder/atom command.
 This cstyle thus allows one to apply the ten Wolde’s criterion to identify crystal-like atoms in a system, as discussed in ten Wolde.

 The ID of the previously specified compute orientorder/atom command is specified as orientorderID.
 The compute must invoke its components option to calculate components of the Ybar_lm vector for each atoms, as described in its documentation.
 Note that orientorder/atom compute defines its own criteria for identifying neighboring atoms.
 If the scalar product (Ybar_lm(i),*Ybar_lm(j)*), calculated by the orientorder/atom compute is larger than the specified threshold, then I and J are connected, and the coordination value of I is incremented by one.

 For all cstyle settings, all coordination values will be 0.0 for atoms not in the specified compute group.

 The neighbor list needed to compute this quantity is constructed each time the calculation is performed (i.e. each time a snapshot of atoms is dumped).
 Thus it can be inefficient to compute/dump this quantity too frequently.

+For cstyle cutoff, this compute can calculate a per-atom vector or array.
 If single type1 keyword is specified (or if none are specified), this compute calculates a per-atom vector.
 If multiple typeN keywords are specified, this compute calculates a per-atom array, with N columns.